 Merrill, who owned Rouse’s Towing and Recovery with her husband, Robin, died last week, five days shy of her 61st birthday.

-She was the first female tow truck driver in Spokane and was known statewide for her dedication and knowledge of the business.
+She was the first woman tow truck driver in Spokane and was known statewide for her dedication and knowledge of the business.

 “When she started, it was because guys told her she couldn’t do it,” said Robin Merrill.
 “She had that spunk to her.”

-More than 250 people, many wearing coats and hats from tow companies across the region, packed the Riplinger Funeral Home for a service.
-Then 67 tow trucks drove to Rouse’s tow yard on Boone Avenue for a reception.
+More than 250 people, many wearing coats and hats from tow businesses across the region, packed the Riplinger Funeral Home for a service, then 67 tow trucks drove to Rouse’s tow yard on Boone Avenue for a reception.

-It was the first time Rouse’s had closed its 24-hour daily operation.
+It was the first time Rouse’s had closed its 24-hour-a-day, 7-day-a-week operation.